Hiking Clothing Essentials

 The importance of layering

 Layering is essential, especially when hiking in the mountains.
-For your hiking outfit, your best bet is to rely on a clothing system composed of specialized items that can be easily adjusted and mixed and matched with changes in environmental conditions and your level of exertion.
+For your hiking outfit, your best bet is to rely on a layered clothing system composed of specialized items that can be easily adjusted and mixed and matched with changes in environmental conditions and your level of exertion.
 For example, mountainous steep terrain can cause a swift buildup of internal heat, especially while carrying a pack on sunny uphill sections.
 However, the high altitude also means that you and the environment can cool quickly, and more so if your clothes are wet from sweat.
 Therefore, it is important to have the ability to remove or add items easily.

 Loose, quick-drying trousers for men, quick-drying pants or long skirts for women, and shirts with pockets are good basic choices for your hiking outfit.
 Pants with zip-off legs are a good choice for variable temperatures because when it’s hot, you can easily zip off the legs to get convenient shorts.

 Inner layer - base layers and shirts

 Depending on the temperatures and the level of sun exposure, you can pick either a short-sleeve hiking shirt or a long-sleeve base layer.

 The primary purpose of a hiking shirt is to manage moisture.
 This first layer of clothing should keep you dry by being able to wick moisture away from the skin to the next layer.
 In addition, it should also disperse this moisture so that it can evaporate more quickly into the atmosphere.
-Moreover, it should ensure good ventilation which is essential for intensive outdoor activities like hiking.
+Moreover, it should ensure good ventilation which is essential for intensive outdoor activities like hiking and backpacking.